connervieira/Predator/docs/USAGE.md

             - If you select "Y" to enable side-car mode, Predator will immediately begin analyzing all dash-cam videos that don't already have side-car files.
                 - This process may take a very long time, since every frame of every video is analyzed.
             - If you select "N" to skip side-car mode, then set-up process will continue with the next dialog.
         - Provided you haven't selected side-car mode, you'll next be asked to enter the file name(s) of the video(s) you want to analyze.
 Videos should be placed in the working directory you just specified.
 If you have multiple video files, you can enter them as a comma-separated list.
-If you want to scan an entire directory, Use a `*` wildcard as the first character.
+If you want to scan an entire directory, use a `*` wildcard as the first character.
             - Example 1: `MyVideo.mp4`
             - Example 2: `MyFirstVideo.mp4, MySecondVideo.mp4`
             - Example 3: `*.mp4`